-In addition, we assume all EDOAs are informed about the environmental changes.
-Thus, we do not use any change detection component in the EDOAs in EDOLAB.
-As described in~\cite{branke2003designing}, the environmental changes in many real-world DOPs are \emph{visible} and the optimization algorithms are informed about them through other parts of the system such as agents, sensors, or the arrival of entities (e.g., new orders)~\cite{yazdani2021DOPsurveyPartA}.
-Consequently, in DOPs with visible environmental changes, the algorithms do not need to use a change detection component.
+We also assume that all EDOAs in EDOLAB are informed about environmental changes; therefore, change detection components are not included.
+As described in~\cite{branke2003designing}, environmental changes in many real-world DOPs are often \emph{visible}, with optimization algorithms being informed of these changes through other system components, such as agents, sensors, or the arrival of new entities (for example, new orders)~\cite{yazdani2021DOPsurveyPartA}.
+In such scenarios, the algorithms do not require a change detection component.

-In the original version of some EDOAs, some internal parameters of the benchmark generators, such as shift severity, are used by the algorithms.
-However, the problem instances must be considered black-boxes.
-Additionally, this disadvantages other EDOAs that do not use such knowledge and makes the comparison biased.
-In EDOLAB, we use the shift severity estimation method from~\cite{yazdani2018robust} for all EDOAs that require knowledge about the shift severity.
-Furthermore, in those EDOAs and components that originally required the number of promising regions, we use the number of sub-populations instead~\cite{blackwell2008particle}.
+In the original versions of some EDOAs, internal parameters of benchmark generators, such as shift severity, were utilized by the algorithms.
+However, for fair and unbiased comparisons, problem instances must be treated as black boxes, and using such internal knowledge can disadvantage other EDOAs that do not have access to it.
+In EDOLAB, we employ the shift severity estimation method from~\cite{yazdani2018robust} for all EDOAs that require knowledge about shift severity.
+Furthermore, in EDOAs and components that originally required knowledge of the number of promising regions, we use the number of sub-populations instead~\cite{blackwell2008particle}.